DNA-and-Natural-Algorithms-Group/ArrheniusInference/README.md

   * In **config_file.txt**:

     * Set *rate_method* to be Arrhenius or Metropolis.
     * Set *parameter_folder*  to be the path to a directory to save results.
 In this folder,  the sample parameter sets of each iteration of the optimization will be saved.
-Additionally,  the samples are saved in pickle format.
+Additionally,  the samples are saved in pickle format (after each walker has taken N_STEPS steps).
     * Set *n_processors* to be the number of processors  for mutliprocessing the computation of the objective function.
     * Set *NUPACK_bin* to be the path to the bin folder in NUPACK.